 SPECTACULAR DOUBLE-TONE FLUORITE CRYSTALS FROM THE DISTRESSED IN LA VIESCA.
 WE CAN OBSERVE A STRIPE IN THE MAIN GLASS AS IF IT WERE BREAKING BUT IN REALITY IT IS A DOUBLE FORMATION OF ANOTHER TONALITY WHAT MAKES THIS PIECE SPECIAL.

-Fluorite exhibits thermoluminescence and fluorescence physical properties.
+Fluorite exhibits physical properties of thermoluminescence and fluorescence.

 The beauty of the specimens makes it a highly appreciated mineral by museums and private collectors.